buddhist-uni/buddhist-uni.github.io/_content/monographs/unfortunate-destiny_ohnuma-reiko.md

 pages: 256
 ---

-> early Buddhist literature depicts the animal rebirth as a most “unfortunate destiny” (durgati), won through negative karma and characterized by violence, fear, suffering, and a lack of wisdom, moral agency, or spiritual potential.
+> Early Buddhist literature depicts the animal rebirth as a most “unfortunate destiny” (durgati), won through negative karma and characterized by violence, fear, suffering, and a lack of wisdom, moral agency, or spiritual potential.
 ... major animal characters within the life-story of the Buddha [however] can be seen as “doubles” of the Buddha...

 For an interview with the author about this book, see [The New Books Network Episode](https://newbooksnetwork.com/reiko-ohnuma-unfortunate-destiny-animals-in-the-indian-buddhist-imagination-oxford-up-2017/){:target="_blank" ga-event-value="0.5"}.